 Every case brought by Chevron against Donziger can and should be brought by the plaintiffs against Chevron’s counsel.
 Once sufficient discovery is obtained, the International Arbitration Tribunal can be convened to address the other side of corruption in this case.

-Corruption by judicial officers is for Congress to address.
+Until we establish regulations and procedures, corruption by judicial officers is for Congress to address.
 The Judicial Council never will.
 The Administrative Office of the US Courts never will.
 We already need a round of impeachments (about 130 from the WSJ investigation alone), then procedural statutes to prevent this in the future.

 Towards these needed ends Congress must investigate the spreading use of prosecutorial discretion and of private, or special, prosecutors as part of a systemic erosion of impartial and even constitutional governance.